BIRD CONTROL FACTS

 We have split our products up into those generally used within agriculture, urban and those for landfill sites - although in reality sometimes there is an overlap.

-1. STARTLE REACTION SCARERSStartle reaction scarers such as Flashman and Irritape are generally inexpensive and easy to deploy.
-The “Flashman” is very robust and popular for a rapid solution to a short–medium term problem against wild birds.
-Movement, eyespots and flashes of light all help to scare birds away.
+Startle reaction scarers such as Irritape are generally inexpensive and easy to deploy.
 These bird scarers are commonly used in arable crops, fruit farms and vegetable patches.

-3. PHYSICAL EXCLUSION DEVICESSometimes, very tame or feral birds often cannot be scared, especially if they have access to a good food source near human activity.
+Sometimes, very tame or feral birds often cannot be scared, especially if they have access to a good food source near human activity.
 The tamer birds breed faster due to the abundance of food and soon there is a large feral population genetically disposed to being unafraid of humans.
-Control of these birds may require physical exclusion devices such as “Bird-Trip” on ridges and ledges, “Bird-Swipe” on boats and patios.
+Control of these birds may require physical exclusion devices such as “Bird-Trip” on ridges and ledges.
 In the worst cases, netting may be needed for fruit crops, vegetable gardens or buildings.